 Because you’ll need to purchase your supplies in bulk, you will receive a substantial discount on the price of the products.

 You can buy nearly any item that you can think of in bulk.
 That includes your shipping boxes, the jars or tins you use for your candles, wax, dried herbs and flowers, etc.

-Check out Worldwide Brands for wholesale suppliers in every major category.
+Check out AliExpress for wholesale supplies in every major category.